LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 ----------------

-When using SVG output, it's possible to generate diagrams that link to other diagrams and also diagrams that link to API documentation and source code repositories.
+When using SVG output, it's possible to generate diagrams that link to other diagrams and to API documentation and source code repositories.

 For generating links between diagrams, use the `zoom(true)` option.
 This option allows (1) linking library diagrams to entity diagrams to predicate cross-referencing diagrams and (2) linking directory diagrams to file diagrams.
 The sub-diagrams are automatically generated.
 E.g. using the predicates that generate library diagrams will automatically also generate the entity and predicate cross-referencing diagrams.
-This feature allows using diagrams for navigating complex code by zooming into details.

 To generate links to API documentation and source code repositories, use the options `path_url_prefixes/3` (or `url_prefixes/2` for simpler cases)